Creative-Link-for-Digital-Health/SynthConvo/README.md

-# Conversation Generator - Question/Answer Turns for Model Eval and Fine-tuning
+# Synthetic Conversation Generator

-Use for generating synthetic conversations for system testing, development, finetuning, training and all sorts of other tasks where synthetic personas conversing with each other are useful ;)
+Use for generating synthetic conversations for system testing, development, finetuning, training robots and humans and all sorts of other tasks where synthetic personas conversing with each other are useful ;)

 ![alt text](assets/synth_convo_diagram.png)

 ## Description
 The process begins with a Vignette (Conversation Context) - a predefined scenario or setting that establishes the conversational framework and context for the synthetic dialogue.
 Store your vignette in the `vignette_library` directory.

-*Persona Generation:* The vignette feeds into two distinct Persona Cards (A and B), which define specific LLM and Prompt.
-These cards define the characteristics, roles, and behavioral patterns of the two conversation participants.
+*Persona Generation:* The vignette uses two distinct Persona Cards (A and B), which define specific LLM and Prompt.
 The choice of different models allows us additional flexibility.
-For example, using abliterated or specially fine-tuned local models to get closer to the persona parameters that we want.
+For example, using abliterated or specially fine-tuned local models to get closer to the persona parameters that we want or testing specific completion API.

 Both persona cards feed into the gen_conversations script, which orchestrates the actual dialogue generation between the two synthetic personas based on their defined characteristics and the original vignette context.

-The script produces a Conversation File (CSV) containing the generated dialogue exchanges.
+The script produces a Conversation File (JSON) containing the generated dialogue exchanges.

-*Dataset Compilation Step:* The conversation files can be processed through the `gen_train_dataset` script, which consolidates multiple conversation files into a structured format.
+## Setup

-The pipeline culminates in a training dataset - a comprehensive collection of synthetic conversations formatted for machine learning model training, fine-tuning, or evaluation purposes.
+Create `secrets.toml` file following the example provided in `secrets.example.toml`.
+Add your API endpoints and keys to this file.

 ## Generation Process